brodieaustin/poisoned-well-novel/poisoned-well.md

 Rather than rebelling against their departure, Ethne embraced the chance to leave.
 "I'm tired of playing sick," she said.
 "I've been playing dead for days now.
 I want to run and leap and..."

-Manan cut her short, "We can't have that right now.
+Manan cut her short, "We ca not have that right now.
 They still believe that you are weak and ill."

 "But I'm not..."